knxd/knxd/README.md

     (inconsistently bit 1, 2, or 8 of the tracing mask) has been removed from individual drivers.

+    This also applies to global packet logging.

+  * knxd can restart links when they fail, or start to come up.

 ## Building

 On Debian: